 If the steps prescribed above have not fully resolved parents' or carers' concerns about bullying, the Governors can be contacted directly through the email address provided on the school website.

 8 RATIFICATION

-This Policy has been approved and ratified by the headteacher, Chair of the Ethos Committee in November 2021.
-The policy will be reviewed again for November 2023.
+This Policy has been approved and ratified by the headteacher and governors' Ethos Committee in November 2023.
+The policy will be reviewed again for November 2025.